hannahtrask/sunrise-timer/README.md

 #### Frontend

-Next.js is used for the frontend.
+Next.js 15 written in Typescript is used for the frontend.

 - **todo find a way to implement a map of the user's location**